remis1889/Genetic-Algorithm-Implementation/README.md

 3. New Population : Create a new population by repeating following steps until the new population is complete

-a) Selection : Select two parent chromosomes from a population according to their fitness (the better fitness, the bigger chance to be selected)
+a.
+Selection : Select two parent chromosomes from a population according to their fitness (the better fitness, the bigger chance to be selected)

 b) Crossover/Recombination : With a crossover probability cross over the parents to form a new offspring (children).
 If no crossover was performed, offspring is an exact copy of parents.